MadCow234/truffle-debug-example/README.md

 ### Issue 2: Out-of-gas

-1. This command calls the `setOutOfGas()` function which contains an infinate loop.
-Calling this function will cause the transaction to use all of the allocated gas (which can be expensive) and will result in the code never executing.
+1. This command calls the `setOutOfGas()` function, which contains an infinate loop.
+Calling this function will cause the transaction to use all of the allocated gas (which can be expensive since gas is Ether) and will result in the code never executing.
 Notice that again, the output shows information regarding the error that was encountered and does not contain the transaction hash.

     Input:
     ```javascript